Is Change Possible?

 Yet others dealing with same-gender attractions have considered the impact their pursuit of a gay lifestyle would have on their loved ones.
 Finding the message of real change gives hope for their marriages and family.

 One last thought.
 Society holds out the hope for change to just about everybody else.
-If there is something unsatisfying in your life, you don’t have to be stuck there.
+If there is something unsatisfying in your life, you don't have to be stuck there.
 The issue could be anything ranging from losing weight, finding a job, education, poverty, relationships, cigarettes, alcohol or drugs.
 Whatever the issue is - society says that change is possible.
 Except for one group of people - those affected by homosexuality.
-To this group many say that change is not possible.
+To these people many say that change is not possible.
 How unkind, hurtful and intolerant, it is for others to say that while change is possible for everyone else, it is not possible for homosexuals - for this one special group of people there is no hope for change.
-The many people involved in Exodus think differently.
-They believe and know that change is possible, and that people who want to change should be able to get help in working through the change they seek.
+People who want to change should be able to get help in working through the change they seek.

 Real-life Examples